 - Multiple sexual partners

 - Sex with a partner who has an STI

 - Sex without a condom

 Complications of orchitis may include:

 - Testicular atrophy.
-Orchitis may eventually cause the affected testicle to shrink.
+Orchitis can eventually cause the affected testicle to shrink.

 - Scrotal abscess.
 The infected tissue fills with pus.

 - Infertility.
-Occasionally, orchitis may cause infertility or inadequate testosterone production (hypogonadism).
-But infertility and hypogonadism are less likely if orchitis affects only one testicle.
+Occasionally, orchitis can cause infertility or inadequate testosterone production (hypogonadism).
+But these are less likely if orchitis affects only one testicle.